Sensitive litigation case

 We’ve worked with an internationally renowned, top-100 law firm for over five years – frequently being brought in to support both the firm and their clients with media relations around complex litigation cases.

 In one case, the litigants were a family in an extremely high-profile bereavement, and the defendants were a series of globally recognised brands.
 We were brought in to handle all media strategy around the launch of the case – advising the legal team and the family.
 We developed clear messages and ensured these ran through all media communications.
 We delivered extensive, positive media coverage across the international, UK national and specialist consumer and trade media.
 This included broadcast interviews for both the lead lawyer and the family.

-In 2018 we worked with an Eastern European firm targeting a top-tier ranking for their Competition department.
+We worked with an Eastern European firm targeting a top-tier ranking for their Competition department.
 They had been in tier 2 for a number of years and had not been able to improve despite the quality of the work they were undertaking.

 We reviewed their previous submission to assess their strengths and look for any weaknesses in the submission.
 We followed up with a consultation call with the lead partner to pull out the key messages and matter highlights in order to draft a compelling submission.

 Several months later we were delighted to receive a note saying that they had moved to tier 1 and “highly appreciated the input”.